JuliannaR555/DI_Bootcamp/Week08/Day5/ExerciseXP/README.md

-# Week 8 - Day 5 - Exercise XP
+# Week 8 - Day 5 - Mini-Project
-# 📚 Meta-Analysis of Large Language Model (LLM) Research Papers
+# Meta-Analysis of Large Language Model (LLM) Research Papers

-## 📖 Introduction
+## Introduction
 This project is a **meta-analysis of five recent research papers** related to Large Language Models (LLMs).
 The objective is not only to summarize each paper but also to **compare methodologies, datasets, evaluation metrics, and identify trends, challenges, and future research directions** in the field of LLMs.